Fact-checked

 • Polysorb.

-Dosage: a tablespoon of the product is dissolved in a glass of warm water, drunk 2-3 times a day.
+Dosage: dissolve a tablespoon of the product in a glass of warm water and drink 2-3 times a day.

-Mechanism of action: promotes the elimination of toxins, cleansing the body, normalizes hormonal levels and the state of local immunity.
+Mechanism of action: promotes the elimination of toxins, cleanses the body, normalizes hormonal levels and the state of local immunity.

 Side effects: none.